devnull-tools/rboss/README.md

     gem install rboss

-### Dependencies
+### Direct Dependencies

     * yummi

 ### Configuration

-Set a RBOSS_CLI_JBOSS_HOME variable pointing to your JBoss AS home location that has jboss-cli for using rboss-cli, for using twiddle, set a RBOSS_TWIDDLE_HOME variable pointing to you JBoss AS that has twiddle.
+Set a RBOSS_CLI_HOME variable pointing to your JBoss AS home location that has jboss-cli for using rboss-cli, for using twiddle, set a RBOSS_TWIDDLE_HOME variable pointing to you JBoss AS that has twiddle.